Offline Handwritten Signature Verification - Literature Review: Introduction

 \section{Introduction}

-Biometrics technology is used nowadays in a wide variety of security applications.
+Biometrics technology is used in a wide variety of security applications.
 The aim of such systems is to recognize a person based on physiological or behavioral traits.
 In the first case, the recognition is based on measurements of biological traits, such as the fingerprint, face, iris, etc. The later case is concerned with behavioral traits such as voice and the handwritten signature \cite{jain_introduction_2004}.

-Biometric systems can perform two tasks: verification and identification.
-In the first case, a user of the system claims to be a particular person, and provides the biometric sample.
+Biometric systems are mainly employed in two scenarios: verification and identification.
+In the first case, a user of the system claims an identity, and provides the biometric sample.
 The role of the verification system is to check if the user is indeed who he or she claims to be.
-In the identification case, a user of the system provides a biometric sample, and the objective is to identify, among all the people enrolled in the system, who the person is.
+In the identification case, a user provides a biometric sample, and the objective is to identify it among all users enrolled in the system.

 The handwritten signature is a particularly important type of biometric trait, mainly due to its ubiquitous use to verify a person's identity in legal, financial and administrative areas.
 One of the reasons for its widespread use is that the process to collect handwritten signatures is non-invasive, and people are familiar with the use of signatures in their daily life \cite{plamondon_online_2000}.